 Chef Antonio Park has added an exciting entry to the already exciting Montreal restaurant scene.
 Park Restaurant has Asian food with a modern twist.

 Montreal has a rich food culture, which we have enjoyed exploring during past visits.
 We love Québécois food and all of its maple meatiness, but we wanted to try something different and lighter after our hearty “Thanksgiving” dinner at Au Pied de Cochon.
-Many world travelers would have gravitated toward more popular restaurants such as Joe Beef, L’Express, Toqué or Toqué’s sibling Brasserie T. But we’ve previously experienced many of those restaurants for better (Joe Beef and Brasserie T) and worse (L’Express – a disappointment), and we wanted to experience new Montreal cuisine.
+Many world travelers would have gravitated toward more popular restaurants such as Joe Beef, L’Express, Toqué or Toqué’s sibling Brasserie T. But we’ve previously experienced many of those iconic Montreal restaurants for better and worse, and we wanted to experience new Montreal cuisine.

 Enter Antonio Park.
 A trailblazing Montreal Chef who is, in his own way, redefining an already great yet still evolving food scene.
 His Park Restaurant serves some of the best sushi in Montreal, but it is so much more than that.
 Park also features an omakase menu that allows the chef and his team to flex their skills and show off their culinary chops.